JamieGainer/pyKin/README.md

 The event class also comes with a set of simple methods for obtaining components of four vectors (or actual four-vectors) or for iterating over particles of a given type.
 Some of these return a custom "PhysicsObjectNotFound" exception.
 We sort each list by pT (descending) and enforce that there is only one missing_energy object in the event whose momenta is the sum of all missing_energy objects passed to the event.
+(We may actually enforce this by NOT making missing energy a list of missing energy objects but THE missing energy object which can be initialized to the zero vector in the absense of actual MET.)
 (Each event can have either a hadron_collider_missing_energy object or a lepton_collider_missing_energy_object.
 The former is strictly transverse, the latter is not.)
 An event can also have additional attributes like a weight.

-An event also contains variables (described below).
+I'm trying to figure out the best way to handle variables which are calculated for each event.
+I think the approach will be to have a method that returns each pT sorted list of variables of a given type.
+This keeps variable calculators from needing to know about the internals of event.lhco, which seems like a good thing.

 **event_list** is a list of events, possibly with addiitonal information (like a total cross section).
 It contains a method for giving its objects a weight (assuming uniform weights).